hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 <img src="../img/IGV_zooming_2.gif"  width="800">
 </p>

-#### Jumping to regions
+#### Jump to regions
 Rather than zooming in on a region, you may already have an idea of where you you would like to analyze and you would like to just jump right to that region.
 Let's go to a region where we might want to inspect a peak that DiffBind has informed us shows is very significant differentially binding.
 It is located on Chromosome 13 from 64,400,764 to 64,401,164, but let's broaden our region by a kilobase on each side in order to give us some context of the genomic landscape around this differentially expressed peak.
-In the genomic coordinates box in the top-center of the IGV browser, let's enter `chr13:64,399,764-64,402,164` and left-click "Go".
+In the genomic coordinates box in the top center of the IGV browser, let's enter `chr13:64,399,764-64,402,164` and left-click "Go".

 <p align="center">
 <img src="../img/IGV_genomic_cooridnates_with_caption.png"  width="400">